ibm-cloud-docs/account/service_credentials.md

 Complete the following steps to add a credential to a service that is managed by IAM:

-1. From the My resources page, select the name of the service to open the service details page.
+1. From the Resource list page, select the name of the service to open the service details page.
 Then, select the Credentials tab, and click **New Credential**.
 2. From the Add New Credential dialog, provide a **Name**.
 3. Specify the role.
 This value sets the IAM service access role.
 For more information, see [IAM Access](/docs/account?topic=account-userroles).
 4. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
 For more information, see [Creating and working with service IDs](/docs/account?topic=account-serviceids).